 Vintage, historic, or classic cars are one of the most popular appreciating assets.
 As the time passes, cars increase in worth.

 Depending on the kind of vehicle you own and the state they’re in, you may earn up to $1 million for a car.

-Have you ever thought about why our grandparents, uncles, or your aunts love collecting stamps?
-Well this is it!
-Stamps are collectibles that increase its worth over time.
+Have you ever thought about why our grandparents, uncles, or aunts love collecting stamps?
+Well, this is it!
+Stamps are collectibles that increase their worth over time.
 The rarer it is, the more value it has.

 23. Non-Fungible Tokens (NFT)

 Lately, the newest type of investment is the non-fungible tokens, they are similar to collectible cards and cryptocurrencies.
 In other words, a non-fungible token (NFT) is a digital asset that can be bought and sold.

 Examples of non-fungible tokens (NFT) are digital artwork, sports highlights, and other digital possessions.

 That’s a long list!
 Now that you have some ideas, you can start planning on what assets would suit you or what assets that you have that you can use for investments.

 Appreciating assets are goods, services, holdings, or estates that increase in worth over the years.
 It is a major pointer in building your personal wealth and in achieving your financial goals in life.

 How do appreciating assets help build your net worth?
 As they grow over time, your wealth grows too.
 As the price increases your earnings too will rise, and it will be added to your net worth.